-Figure 3: Distributions of error rations for targets of 0.033 m and 0.12 m diameter.
+Figure 3: A & C. Distributions of error ratios for targets of 0.033 m and 0.12 m radii.
 Each small transparent dot represents the error ratio of one trial and participant.
-The fat black dot is the median across all conditions and participant.
+The fat black dot is the mean across all conditions and participant.
 The short solid horizontal lines represent the median performance for each participant.
 The dotted line indicates a timing error ratio of 1, that is perfect accuracy.
 In the insets, we display the mean error of each condition (dots); the error bars indicate +/- 1 standard error.
 A. Timing task.
-B. Spatial task.
+C. Spatial task.
+B & D. Mean error ratios for each condition (dots) plus/minus one standard error (error bars).
+B. Timing task.
+D. Spatial task.

 Hypothesis 3: The influence of context information on motion extrapolation